 Overview

-OGrid is a lightweight, open-source data grid library that delivers spreadsheet-grade features without the enterprise paywall.
-It ships with React, Angular, and Vue adapters -- each with multiple UI library implementations -- plus a vanilla JS package, all powered by a shared TypeScript core.
+OGrid is a lightweight, open-source React data grid library that delivers spreadsheet-grade features without the enterprise paywall.
+It ships React UI implementations for Radix and Fluent UI, all powered by a shared TypeScript core.

 Why OGrid?